trampgeek/moodle-qtype_coderunner/README.md

 prototype to use.

 ### Building the RunGuardSandbox

+Note: the RunGuardSandbox is no longer being maintained and will probably be removed in the near future.

 The RunguardSandbox allows student jobs to be run on the Moodle server itself.
 It users a program `runguard`, written